Occurrences in 2010

 With our management systems for occupational safety and medicine, we want to ensure the best possible protection for the safety and health of our employees.
 To do so, we rely on comprehensive precautionary measures and promote the active participation of our employees.

-2020 GoalOccupational safety
+2020 GoalOccupational safety and health protection

 Occupational safety focus areas

 In 2010, we adopted our new global Group Directive Occupational Safety.
 Standardized requirement profiles make it easier to integrate newly acquired sites.
 We promote and monitor safety at work through risk assessments, safety rules, seminars, training courses and audits.
 Based on a global initiative, we improve our employees’ safety awareness relating to both themselves and others.
 As part of the “Safety Champions” initiative, we have held centralized events at which more than 16,000 employees and contractors at over 50 sites around the world developed specific proposals for improvement of the safety culture.